SEARCH

 To keep the box tidy, I use the litter scoop to push the pellets around, causing any sawdust to fall to the bin below.
 If you can, find a scoop with slots the right size to allow the pellets fall through but hold the pet waste so no pellets get tossed out.

-When enough sawdust has accumulated, which takes a few weeks, it is added to the outdoor pet waste composter.
+When enough sawdust has accumulated, which takes many days, it is discarded.

-I have not noticed any problem with odors in our home or the composter.
+I have not noticed any problem with odors.

 How to Safely Dispose of Cat Waste